pieroproietti/penguins-eggs/README.md

 Will create an iso image of your system

 ### destroy
-Ad the name, will destroy all the infrastructure created
+As the name say, will destroy (delete) all the infrastructure created.

 ### serve
-Will start a PXE server, serving the eggs created (and others if You want)!
+Will start a PXE server, serving the eggs created (and others if You want)-

 ### hatch
-Will install the egg, or better will hatch the egg and it will became a penguin!
+Will install your system on the computer, or better will hatch the egg and it will became a penguin!
+Attetion: using penguins-eggs is safe and sure, but the operation of hacthing (installation of a new operative system, will erase all your previous one).

 ## options
 * -d --distroname <distroname>

 If you dont use this option, the computer hostname will used as distroname.
-The image iso generated, will be called distroname-YYYY-MM-DD-HHMM-ZZ Where YYYY-MM-DD-HHMM is year, MM mount, DD day.
+The image iso generated, will be called distroname-YYYY-MM-DD_HHMM-ZZ Where YYYY-MM-DD-HHMM is year, MM mount, DD day.
 HHMM is your local time and ZZ the difference betwen your local time and the greenwich one.

-eg: host ''penguin'' will produce an iso called ''penguin-2017-10-22_2047_02.iso''
+eg: host ``penguin`` will produce an iso called ``penguin-2017-10-22_2047_02.iso``

 ## Testing penguins-eggs
 Well, it is time to try it!